Peter Galbusera

 Research Interests

-Currently I’m focusing my research on the golden-headed lion tamarins (besides white storks and Sulawesi ungulates).
-This includes investigating the captive population (genetics but also group stability) as well as the wild population (genetic adaptation to climatic conditions).
+Currently I am focusing my research on the golden-headed lion tamarins (besides white storks and Sulawesi ungulates).
+This includes investigating the captive population (genetics but also group stability) as well as the wild population (distribution shifts and genetic adaptation related to climatic conditions).
 Besides applying this research in the management of captive and wild populations, I support a holistic conservation approach that includes planning, communication/outreach and socio-economic aspects, in collaboration with many colleagues.

 Brief Biography

 After obtaining a PhD in Biology at KU Leuven (Belgium), I worked as a postdoctoral scientific collaborator in various fundamental and applied (population genetics) research projects at the University of Antwerp (UA) for several years.
-About 15 years ago, this experience allowed me to start a molecular lab at Antwerp ZOO and Planckendael ZOO and investigate the genetics of various species, in order to conserve their (genetic) diversity.
+About 20 years ago, this experience allowed me to set up molecular laboratory facilities at Antwerp ZOO and Planckendael ZOO and investigate the genetics of various species, in order to conserve their (genetic) diversity.
+Currently my focus is switching to policy and science communication activities related to genetic (bio)diversity, in collaboration with the European Action called GBiKE and the CGSG of IUCN.

 Key publications: